bogyo/retrieving-booking-data/README.md

   a. handling reuest to services
   b. display template parts with the dynamic data.
   c. transform data to be displayed

+Additional info

+I choosed a more modular separation to seperate services, components, interfaces, main component.
+In a bigger app it is probably useful to make it more modular (for instace folders to components).

+The appication is fully responsive.
+Just to simplify the development I used only breakpoint (640px wide) to seperate mobile and desktop view.
+I used only pure css here, no preprocessor added.

+I've try to pay attention to accessiblity like using labels for inputs.
+I've follow the attached design,  please note this is a prototype not pixel perfect (fonts are different (Excellence In Motion was no available))

 Possible todos
+ - more test!!!
+ - using node server to for handling requests and serve the application.

 3. Build and testing